-If you invested in Disney 10 years ago, that decision would have paid off.
-A $1,000 investment in 2009 would be worth more than $5,500 as of Nov.
-12, 2019, for a total return of around 450%, according to CNBC calculations.
+If you invested $1,000 in Disney 10 years ago, that investment would now be worth more than $4,600 as of Feb.
+25, 2020, for a total return of around 370%, according to CNBC calculations.
 In the same time frame, by comparison, the S&P 500 earned a total return of nearly 250%.
-The media business, which debuted on the New York Stock Exchange in 1957, has a current share price of around $145.
+The media business, which debuted on the New York Stock Exchange in 1957, has a current share price around $123.

 While Disney's shares have done well over the years, any individual stock can over- or underperform, and past returns do not predict future results.